 A national plan, coordinated by USDA-APHIS, guides what federal, state and local officials must do to manage this insect.
 That plan requires that infested areas are quarantined, which means that selected materials such as firewood from deciduous trees, ash nursery stock, and ash logs may not be moved out of infested areas.

 Violators of the quarantine are subject to federal and state penalties, including fines.

 What is being done about EAB in the rest of the state?

 Annual surveys to detect the arrival of EAB are conducted by the Missouri Department of Natural Resources, Missouri Department of Conservation, Missouri Department of Agriculture, and U.S. Forest Service at selected state parks, public and commercial campgrounds, and high-risk urban sites.
 These efforts include visual surveys as well as the use of purple prism-shaped traps and trap trees.
-These traps were placed in 11 state parks earlier in 2008.
-It is likely that traps and survey efforts will be increased in 2009.
+These traps were placed throughout many state parks in Missouri.
 These trapping efforts are part of a national effort to monitor and limit the spread and impact of EAB.

 How important are ash trees to Missouri?

-Information from community tree inventories indicates that overall, ash trees comprise about 14 percent of street trees in Missouri communities and over 21 percent of trees in urban parks.
-The percentages rise to well over 30 percent in some parks and residential subdivisions.
-In natural forest stands, ash trees comprise about 3 percent of total trees.
+Information from community tree inventories indicates that overall, ash trees comprise about 14% of street trees in Missouri communities and over 21% of trees in urban parks.
+The percentages rise to well over 30% in some parks and residential subdivisions.
+In natural forest stands, ash trees comprise about 3% of total trees.